 2.2.7 Three dimensional distribution of NO concentrations by Lagrangian dispersion modelling (LASAT)

 Having the actual NO source units of the Milan oasis available, the 3-D distribution of NO concentrations in the atmospheric boundary layer (0 – 1500 m a.gr.) over Milan oasis have been calculated by the Lagrangian dispersion model LASAT (German VDI Guidelines VDI3945, part 3; c.f.
 Janicke Consulting, 2011).
-LASAT is a model, (in Germany)(seeFor that, pre-processing of meteorological parameters (i.e. 3-D wind distributions, based on meteorological in-situ measurements, see Sect.
+LASAT is a state-of-the-art model, since (a) LASAT is one of those transport-dispersion models of air-pollution which is officially licensed for legal use of environmental issues (in Germany), and (b) among comparable micro-scale (e.g. street canyons) transport-dispersion models LASAT considers at least chemical transformations of 1st order and keeps nonetheless truly operational.
+Being a transport-dispersion-model, LASAT basically considers advection (“pixel cross-talk”) applying the 3D-continuity equation for any chosen tracer (see German VDI Guidelines VDI3945, part 3, cf. Janicke Consulting, 2011).
+For that, pre-processing of meteorological parameters (i.e. 3-D wind distributions, based on meteorological in-situ measurements, see Sect.
 2.2.2) and calculation of dispersion parameters (σy, σz) have to be performed.
 Unfortunately, it was difficult to obtain fine resolution using LASAT individually.
 Therefore, LASAT model was integrated with Geographic Information System (ArcGIS) by using an advanced module namely LASarc (IVU Umwelt GmbH, 2012).
 LASarc allowed us to calculate NO concentrations using relatively fine resolution of 30m×30m and taking the advantages of using integrated map colour scheme in ArcGIS.
 This module has been used to realize Milan oasis’ complex NO source configuration and to setup calculations of LASAT.

 The model was designed to calculate NO-concentrations at 16 different vertical layers (0–3, 3–5, 5–10, 10–20, 20–30, 30–50, 50–70, 70–100, 100–150, 150–200, 200–300, 300–400, 400–500, 500–700, 700–1000, and 1000–1500 m a.gr.).
 The horizontal resolution is 30 m, in x-direction (W-E) as well in y-direction (S-N), which results in 656 (x) and 381 (y) grids for the Milan oasis domain.
-LASAT’s meteorological input data contain a variety of parameters, namely start and end time (T1, T2), wind speed (Ua) and wind direction (Ra) at anemometer height (Ha), average surface roughness (Z0), and atmospheric stability (in terms stability classes).
+LASAT’s meteorological input data contain a variety of parameters, namely start and end time (T1, T2), wind speed (Ua) and wind direction (Ra) at anemometer height (Ha), average surface roughness (Z0), and atmospheric stability (in terms of stability classes).
 These parameters have been provided in a time-dependent tabular form, up-dated every 30 minutes (except Z0).
 Average (30 min) wind speed and wind direction data have been calculated from in-situ measurements (1 min resolution, see Sect.
 2.2.2).

 LASAT’s pre-processing module determines the vertical profile of wind speed according to the well-known logarithmic relation,